DFW - Dallas

 DART and TEXRail trains

 The trains are the clear winners on price.
-At $2.50 to either downtown Dallas (DART Orange Line) or downtown Fort Worth (TEXRail), nothing else comes close.
+At $3.00 to downtown Dallas on the DART Orange Line, or $2.00 to downtown Fort Worth on TEXRail, nothing else comes close.
 Both lines are clean, reliable, and run frequently during normal hours.

 The trade-off is time (50-60 minutes to either downtown) and the fact that they only go to specific stations.
 If your hotel is downtown and you are traveling light, the train is an excellent choice.
 If you have heavy luggage or your destination is not near a station, the train becomes impractical.